-It has only been in recent years that Bawdsey is once again being washed out by the sea, but this time it is a small cliff North of the famous (now overgrown) ‘Red Crag’ cliffs.
-London clay on the foreshore is rich in fish, bird and shark.
+It has only been in recent years that Bawdsey is once again being washed out by the sea, but this time it is a small cliff north of the famous (now overgrown) Red Crag cliffs.
+However, the London Clay on the foreshore is rich in fish, bird and shark remains.

-♦ Park in the car park at the end of the road,
+♦ Follow the B1083 into Bawdsey and turn into East Lane.
+Follow this road and park in the car park at the end of the road.

 ♦ Ref: TM 35542 39618

-FIND FREQUENCY: ♦♦♦♦ – Bawdsey is extremely rich in fossils but most of the fossils are only found when sieving the clay surrounding fossil wood.
-With this technique the clay is highly fossiliferious but without sieving, you will find very little.
+FIND FREQUENCY: ♦♦♦♦ – Bawdsey is extremely rich in fossils, but most of the fossils are only found when sieving the clay that surrounds the fossil wood that can be found on the foreshore.
+This clay is highly fossiliferous, but without sieving, you will find very little.

 There are no restrictions at this site, but please follow our code of conduct below.